schell/Sublime-AS3/README.md

 -----
 * Install this repo in your packages directory.
 * Restart ST2.
 * At the root of your as3 project create a file named "as3pb.json" that looks something like this:

-    {
-        "input" : "path/to/entrypoint.as",
+    ```json
-        "output" : "path/to/deploy.swf"
+    {"input" : "path/to/entrypoint.as", "output" : "path/to/deploy.swf" }
-    }
+    ```

 * Profit

 Customizing